-Rissani Tour a zawiya (shrine), a ruined Saharan trading post, and multiple desert ksour (castle).
+Rissani Tour a zawiya (shrine), a ruined Saharan trading post, and multiple desert ksour (fortified villages).

 Morocco’s proud indigenous people are a memorable part of many travellers’ journeys here.
 Their Amazigh colour and character are a big part of special spots such as Marrakesh and the Atlas.

 Regional costumes From Riffian hats to colourful dresses, women display their local cultural roots.